memory-map/Main/README.md

 Display Mode: Click a marker to preview a memory.
 Click the preview to open up the memory info panel.
 Click the marker again to hide the preview.

-Edit Mode: Click a marker to open up the memory edit panel.
-Fill out the memory form and hit submit.
+Edit Mode: Click anywhere on the map to create a marker.
+Click the marker to open up the memory edit panel.
+Fill out the memory form completely and hit submit.
 Click the marker in Display Mode to view the memory.

 GitHub Pages Link: [Memory-Map](https://memory-map.github.io/Main/)